FAQs for Employees & Managers

 Merit increases should be submitted using PayPath only, not using the additional pay forms.
 If a retroactive merit increase is submitted, the system will compare the new salary to their current salary and automatically calculate and pay out the amount of retroactive pay that should be generated.

-There are three exceptions to this process:
+There are two exceptions to this process:

 - The system will calculate and pay out amounts for only the earn codes that are eligible for retroactive payments.
 If the employee has an earn code on their record that is not eligible for retroactive actions AND the amount paid out for that earn code is dependent on the employee’s compensation amount (e.g., a specific percentage of their salary), then the retroactive amount owed to the employee for that specific earn code will not pay out.
 That amount needs to be manually calculated and paid to the employee by using the one-time additional payment form.